joshsj/joshsj.github.io/source/index.md

 [LinkedIn](https://uk.linkedin.com/in/joshsjuk).
 If you like what you see, please get in touch at {% my_email %}.

-P.S: Font suggestions for this site are also welcome 🙂
+P.S: UI suggestions for this site are also welcome 🙂